 How to find a good personal trainer

 Let’s first identify what would make a personal trainer “good” in your opinion.
 Are they experienced personal trainers in Long Beach, or are they a recently certified personal trainer in Long Beach CA?
-Run a Google search or two and see what options come back.
+Run an internet search or two and see what options come back.
 (Replace “Long Beach” with whatever city you are searching in).

 What will a good personal trainer do?